 If a person has symptoms, these should go away with or without treatment within 7–10 days.
 Adults may wish to take a few days off work if they have severe symptoms.

-It is important to note that the virus can pass to others for several days or even weeks after the symptoms go away.
+It is important to note that the virus can pass to others for

 Following preventive steps, including washing the hands frequently and avoiding close contact with others, can help stop the spread of HFMD.